Central Heating Repair Bromley | Gas Safe Engineers & Same-Day Response

 If you are unsure whether a repair crosses into gas work, confirm with the engineer before booking.

-Zoned heating faults in larger BR7 properties most commonly point to a failed motorised zone valve, a wiring fault at the programmer or a faulty room thermostat.
-Motorised valve failure is the most frequent — the valve motor burns out or the valve head seizes, preventing that zone from opening.
+Zoned heating faults in larger BR7 properties commonly point to a failed motorised zone valve, a wiring fault at the programmer or a faulty room thermostat.
+Motorised valve failure is a frequent cause — the valve motor burns out or the valve head seizes, preventing that zone from opening.

 In properties with smart controls — Tado, Hive or similar multi-zone systems — a zone fault is sometimes a control sync issue rather than a mechanical failure.
 Your engineer should check the control logic before draining the system to replace a valve.
 A systematic zone-by-zone test identifies the fault point quickly either way.